MarcLoupias/memo-dev/content/tools/social/social-mastodon.md

----
-htmlHead:
-    title: 'marlou knowledge base'
-    containerClass: 'markdown-body'
-    metaTags:
-        - name: viewport
-          content: 'width=device-width, initial-scale=1, minimal-ui'
-        - name: robots
-          content: none
-    links:
-        - href: '../../github-markdown.css'
-          rel: stylesheet
-          media: all
-        - href: '../../main.css'
-          rel: stylesheet
-          media: all
-        - href: '../../github.css'
-          rel: stylesheet
-    scripts:
-        - src: '../../index.js'

----

 # Mastodon

 ## description

 > Mastodon is a **free, open-source** social network.
 A **decentralized** alternative to commercial platforms, it avoids the
 > risks of a single company monopolizing your communication.
 Pick a server that you trust — whichever you choose, you
 > can interact with everyone else.
 Anyone can run their own Mastodon instance and participate in the **social network**
 > seamlessly.

 ## liens